 THE CREATION OF A HEALTH INSURANCE EXCHANGE (or “MARKETPLACE”) AND MEDICAID EXPANSION

 MEDICAID EXPANSION.
 Medicaid does not currently cover many low-income, working adults.
 A key piece of the the Affordable Care Act is the expansion of Medicaid to nearly all individuals with incomes up to 138% of the federal poverty level in 2014.
-According to the Congressional Budget Office, by 2016, Medicaid, along with the Children's Health Insurance Program, will cover an additional 17 million individuals, mostly low-income adults, leading to greater coverage of American citizens.
+According to the Congressional Budget Office, by 2016, Medicaid, along with the Children’s Health Insurance Program, will cover an additional 17 million individuals, mostly low-income adults, leading to greater coverage of American citizens.
 In Florida alone, 1.2 million uninsured Floridians will become eligible under the extension and 65,000 new jobs will be created in the first six years.
-Click here to find out more about who will benefit from this extension of coverage and here for an easy-to-understand infographic on how broadening coverage will spur Florida's economy.
-For additional information on how accepting the federal Medicaid dollars (100% for the first three years and 90% thereafter) will provide vital health care services to low-income Floridians, click here.
+For additional information on how accepting the federal Medicaid dollars (100% for the first three years and 90% thereafter) will provide vital health care services to low-income Floridians.

 KIDS.
 Child advocates celebrate the big wins that the Affordable Care Act means for kids nationwide.
-One big benefit for Florida's children so far?
+One big benefit for Florida’s children so far?
 960,000 kids under 19 in Florida can no longer be denied for pre-existing medical conditions.
-To find out more about the many ways that the Affordable Care Act will help your children, click here to read a report from First Focus Campaign for Children.
 Though there is progress to embrace, there is much work to be done.
 In Florida alone, there are over 500,000 uninsured children.
-To find out more information about how kids currently access health care in Florida, and the new benefits that will become available in 2014, click here to consult the Florida's Kidcare Toolbox.
+Find out more information about how kids currently access health care in Florida, and the new benefits that will become available in 2014.

 YOUNG ADULTS.
 Young adults under 26 years of age have the option stay on their parents’ insurance.
 By allowing young adults to stay on a parent’s plan, the law makes it easier and more affordable for young people to get health insurance coverage and to mitigate young adults’ struggles.
 160,000 uninsured young adults in Florida are now covered by their parents.